 Newton’s third law states that for every action, there is a reaction that is equal in magnitude and opposite in direction.
 More concisely stated, for every action, there is an equal and opposite reaction.
 This law relates specifically to the force of an object, or push or pull upon the object.
-It implies that there must be two objects, one pushing and the other being pushed, for instance.
+There must be two objects: one pushing and the other being pushed, for instance.

 Forces result from the interactions between the two objects.
 The two forces exerted on the objects are called action and reaction.
 Friction is actually a type of reaction force.
 The size of the forces on one object equal the size of the force on the other.
 The direction of the force on the second object, however, is opposite to the direction on the first.
 All forces come in pairs—equal and opposite action-reaction pairs.

 The lesson explains that you can describe the reaction in terms of strength or magnitude as well as direction.
 The magnitude of the action equals that of the reaction.
 If you toss a small stone into water, it will create a small splash and a few ripples.
 Throwing a boulder into the water creates a larger splash and more ripples.